 If you wish your website to be included on this page please see our Resources Page for details.

-Further information on Shiatsu including case studies, etc.
+Further information on Taiji including case studies, etc.

-If you wish to add further resource information about Shiatsu please contact us with the details.
+If you wish to add further resource information about Taiji please contact us with the details.

 Please note that Holistic-Pages.com makes no guarantee regarding the validity, efficacy, or safety of any therapy and we advise that medical advice should be sought from a qualified medical practitioner regarding any illness.

 Holistic-Pages.com is not responsible for the credentials, qualifications and insurance status of any of the therapists who have links from this site and we advise that these should be checked before any treatment is undertaken.